ropensci/roweb3/content/blog/2023-12-05-divide-y-venceras-de-polar-al-polarverse/index.en.md

 ---
-title: Divide and Conquer: From polar To the Polarverse
+title: 'Divide and Conquer: From polar To the Polarverse'
-author: Juan Pablo Ruiz Nicolini
+author: 'Juan Pablo Ruiz Nicolini'
 date: '2023-12-05'
 slug: divide_and_you_will_win_from_polar_to_the_polarverse
-description: Political Science Meets Coding: Crafting the polarverse with R and the LatinR Connection.
+description: 'Political Science Meets Coding: Crafting the polarverse with R and the LatinR Connection.'
 tags:
   - community
   - packages